 - Lawn areas proposed to be converted must be currently maintained.
 Brown lawns due to drought-related watering reductions will also be accepted.
 However, dirt areas that show no signs of the presence of a lawn are not eligible for a rebate.
 Each rebate application will be handled on a case by case basis.

-- Tenants/Renters: If applicant is not the property owner, written consent from the property owner must be provided to SCWA staff at the pre-inspection visit.
+- Tenants/Renters: If applicant is not the property owner, written consent from the property owner must be provided to SCWA staff at the Pre-Inspection visit.

-- During the post-inspection, if the project fails to meet the Landscape Requirements for Converted Area listed in the Terms and Conditions, applicant will be given 30 days (thirty days) to bring the project into compliance.
-Failure to meet this thirty day extension will result in cancellation of the application and funds made available to future applicants.
+- During the Post-Inspection, if the project fails to meet the Landscape Requirements for Converted Area listed in the Terms and Conditions, applicant will be given 30 days (thirty days) to bring the project into compliance.
+Failure to meet this thirty-day extension will result in cancellation of the application and funds made available to future applicants.

-- Rebate Offer
+2. Rebate Offer

-- For Single-Family Residences and private CII accounts: $1.00 per square foot of landscape converted, with a maximum of $1,000.00 per site for Single-Family Residences (equivalent to 1,000 square feet).
-The maximum rebate amount per site for CII accounts is $5,000.
+- For Single-Family Residences and private CII accounts: $1.00 per square foot of landscape converted, with a maximum of $1,000 per water account for Single-Family Residences (equivalent to 1,000 sq. ft.).
+The maximum rebate amount per water account for private CII accounts is $5,000.
 For Public Entity/Public Property accounts: A 50% match on landscaping materials, with a maximum rebate of $5,000 per water account.

 - Landscape Requirements for Converted Area